Liron-Almog/MyCookBook/Readme.md

 # My Cookbook

 My Cookbook is a responsive digital recipe book that allows you to manage your collection of recipes.
 Built with Angular for the front end, Node.js for server-side logic, and MySQL for the database, this application provides a seamless and efficient recipe management experience.
-Create an account, log in securely with JSON Web Tokens (JWT), and start entering your recipes with details such as recipe_id (auto-incremented), user_id, recipe_name, preparation_time, description, servings, vegetarian, gluten_free, and url_photo.
+Create an account, log in securely with JSON Web Tokens (JWT), and start entering your recipes with details such as recipe name, preparation time, description, servings, vegetarian, gluten_free, ingredients, and url_photo.
 Manage your recipes by deleting any unwanted entries from your collection.

 ## Features
 ### User Authentication: